-Mr Morrison’s announcement comes after Labor unveiled plans to introduce the Australian Investment Guarantee, a permanent scheme which will allow businesses to claim up to 20 per cent in the first year of any new depreciable asset worth over $20,000.
+Labor has supported the bill, effectively incorporating the coalition policy into its own framework alongside the Australian Investment Guarantee; a permanent scheme which will allow businesses to claim up to 20 per cent in the first year of any new depreciable asset worth over $20,000.

 What is the instant asset write-off scheme?

-Under the instant asset write-off scheme, if you have a small business with an aggregated turnover of less than $10 million, you can deduct the business portion of a depreciating asset worth less than $20,000 (proposed to increase to $25,000) in the year you bought and used it.
+Under the instant asset write-off scheme, from 2 April 2019 if you have a small business with an aggregated turnover of less than $50 million, you can deduct the business portion of a depreciating asset worth less than $30,000 in the year you bought and used it.
 Additional points to note:

 - the purchased asset can be new or second-hand

 - the total cost of the asset must be less than the threshold amount irrespective of any trade-in amount you receive